 where $\alpha_j=\frac{\lambda_j}{n}$, $\beta_i=\frac{\lambda'_j}{n}$. \end{theorem}

 \begin{proof} Firstly, let us consider the case $r=1$.
 Note that

 therefore Theorem \ref{theo:cumulants} implies that the left-hand side of \eqref{eq:freecumulants-estimate} is equal to

-Let a pairs of permutations $\sigma_1,\sigma_2$ which contribute to the above sum be fixed; we consider the bipartite graph $G$ and the graph $\tilde{G}$ given by Lemma \ref{lem:grafGprim}.
+For a pair of permutations $\sigma_1,\sigma_2$ which contributes to the above sum we consider the bipartite graph $G$ and the graph $\tilde{G}$ given by Lemma \ref{lem:grafGprim}.
 Clearly, in this case graph $\tilde{G}$ has more than one component.
 With Lemma \ref{lem:numer-of-cutted-graphs} and Lemma \ref{lem:grafGprim}

 where the last inequality holds true if $\frac{2 C_0^2 k^2 n}{A^2}=2 C_0^2 \varepsilon$ is smaller than some positive constant and the proof is finished in the case $r=1$.